jfeser/earley/README.md

 Arguments:
   GRAMMAR     The grammar to transform.
-  N           The nunber of times to replicate each nonterminal.
+  N           The number of times to replicate each nonterminal.
 ```

 # Running benchmarks